What is Clinical Psychology?

 The TRTP™ model is based on the idea that it is the unconscious that runs our patterns of thought, emotion and behaviour/way of being.
 TRTP™ changes a person’s experience of being.
 This automatically changes how a person thinks and feels.
 TRTP™ goes to the underpinnings of distress – the feeling of ‘I’m not safe’ which is caused by distressing events continuing to play in the unconscious and body as if they are happening now.
 These distressing events have not been stored in memory properly.
 Without venturing back into the detail of the past, TRTP™ returns a person to ‘It’s over and I’m safe now’ by turning off the video loops of those distressing events and storing them in long term memory where they belong.
 TRTP™ restores the ability for automatic self-regulation after a distressing event – homeostasis.

-Where needed, this process helps free clients to engage in mindfulness based cognitive strategies more effectively once sabotaging unconscious limiting core beliefs are addressed and the charge is released form the past.
+Where needed, this process helps free clients to engage in mindfulness based cognitive strategies more effectively once sabotaging unconscious limiting core beliefs are addressed and the charge is released from the past.

 TRTP™ is a unique and dynamic sequenced series of steps, which, if separated would not be as powerful.
 TRTP™ incorporates dynamic re-imagining, addressing the trauma and stress where it is stored – in the unconscious and in the body.
 (Levine, van der Kolk, Rothschild, Ogden).
 TRTP™ is in alignment with the two requirements stated by van der Kolk, Levine and other trauma experts: